 This Butternut Squash Casserole features a sweet and creamy filling that topped with a buttery pecan topping, that’s sure to steal the show at your Thanksgiving dinner.
 Plus, it can be prepared ahead of time, making it a convenient and impressive make-ahead side dish.

-Autumn has arrived, and with it comes the butternut squash, a quintessential vegetable for fall and winter.
 Ideal for those seeking cozy and comforting fall recipes, butternut squash offers a taste and texture reminiscent of pumpkins.
 Its earthy sweetness and nutritional benefits make it a perfect addition to your seasonal meals.

-This butternut squash casserole recipe takes this sweet fall veggie and turns it into an easy baked casserole that is perfect as a Thanksgiving side dish.
+Like the roasted butternut squash, this squash recipe takes this sweet fall veggie and turns it into an easy baked casserole that is perfect as a Thanksgiving vegetable side dish.

-Much like sweet potato souffle, this butternut squash casserole requires cooked and mashed puree.
 There are two main methods for cooking butternut squash to make a puree: roasting or boiling.

 Boiling or steaming is faster but can lack the depth of flavor found in roasting.
 Roasting caramelizes the squash, enhancing its flavor and sweetness without adding extra water.